DrHazemAli/image-studio/docs/legacy/cli-documentation.md

 ## 🚀 CLI Overview

-The Image Studio CLI provides a powerful command-line interface for interacting with Azure AI services for image generation and editing.
+The AI Image Studio CLI provides a powerful command-line interface for interacting with Azure AI services for image generation and editing.
 It's designed for developers, content creators, and automation workflows who need programmatic access to AI image generation capabilities.

 ### Key Features